goelp14/EasyCTF-Writeups-2018-Final/programming/exclusive.md

 For example, if your input was 5 7, then you should print 2.
 ```

-This challenge is pretty straight forward - I used python because it is easier.
+This challenge is pretty straight forward.
 You take in two integers and then XOR them.

 ```py
 #!/usr/bin/env python3